Skip to Main Content

 LEARNING OBJECTIVES -- to get hands-on experience using the NVivo qualitative data analysis (QDA) tool: Participants use the NVivo QDA tool to do analytical coding of an interview transcript.
 They also gain experience in the process of collaborative coding (wherein multiple researchers code the same data and compare the common and divergent themes found in the data) and explore the strengths and challenges of subjectivity and differential interpretation in the qualitative coding process.

-WORKSHOP FILES:
+EXERCISE FILES:

-A semi-structured qualitative interview was collected from one participant, identified as P1, recruited for the interview because they had indicated experiencing food insecurity throughout their childhood into young adulthood during a previous conversation with the Interviewer.
+A semi-structured qualitative interview collected from one participant, identified as P1, recruited for the interview because they had indicated experiencing food insecurity throughout their childhood into young adulthood during a previous conversation with the Interviewer.

-Q1: to gain detailed understanding of adults’ reflections on their experiences of food insecurity during their childhood and young adulthood.
+RQ1: to gain detailed understanding of adults’ reflections on their experiences of food insecurity during their childhood and young adulthood.

-Q2: to gain deeper understanding of experiences of stigma among those who experienced food insecurity as children and/or young adults, including potential lasting impacts into adulthood.
+RQ2: to gain deeper understanding of experiences of stigma among those who experienced food insecurity as children and/or young adults, including potential lasting impacts into adulthood.

 DATA FILES: The files below include [1] file with selected excerpts from one interview, [2-4] 3 separate files with 3 different excerpts from full response to Q1, [5] a separate file for the full response to Q2, [6] a file with the whole transcript responses to Q1 and Q2, [7] a methods memo example, and [8] a field notes example.